visualer/NTAssign-js/README.md

 ## Claim

-**We noticed there are several clones/downloads of this project source code.** We would like to re-state that,
+**We noticed there are several clones/downloads of the project source code.** We would like to re-state that,

 > The Nanomaterials & Nanostructures Group, Peking University **disclaims any warranty or liability of the version built offline/modified**, especially when the copy is not in update with the latest version on the website listed above, as described in LICENSE.